vasmatzis/BACDAC/README.md

 3.  `loadStarsInTheClouds()`
 4.  `plotStarsInTheClouds()`

-The function `runBACDAC()` will run all steps sequentially.
+To facilitate ease of operation, the function `runBACDAC()` will run all four steps sequentially.
 The example for `runBACDAC()` provides full details for running this function.
 The example is available in the package help and also at `inst/examples/runBACDAC_Examples.R`

 ## Reference files